Short on time? For the key points of this article about speedreading tips, stick to the bold text and the conclusion.

 - Use your left finger/hand.
 The left side of the body is connected to the right side of the brain.
 This is the more creative half.
 You’ll have a more vivid reading experiencing, boosting comprehension.

 - Read in a quiet place when you have plenty of time.
 It will reduce distractions.

-Applying these tips will help you to stay focussed and limit regressions.
+Applying these tips will help you to stay focused and limit regressions.
 Don’t ban them completely, however.
-They are still needed to guarantee a 100% comprehension.
+They are still needed to guarantee 100% comprehension.